 The Target Product Profile (TPP) is first drafted at stage A. The TPP lists key characteristics of the vaccine candidate and evolves as the project progresses.
-A standard TPP specifies the primary indication (for example, prevention of TB disease), the target population (for example, adolescents and adults), a description of the active drug substance (for example, a live attenuated recombinant BCG that expresses given, new antigens), the drug product (with additional excipients), and the general characteristics of the vaccine candidate.
-Additional information includes presentation (liquid, lyophilized), dose route and schedule and manufacturing aspects (for example, number of doses and affordability).
+A standard TPP specifies the primary indication (for example, prevention of TB disease), the target population (for example, adolescents and adults), a description of the active drug substance (for example, a live attenuated recombinant BCG that expresses new antigens), the drug product (with additional excipients), and the general characteristics of the vaccine candidate.
+Additional information includes presentation (liquid, lyophilized), dose, route and schedule and manufacturing aspects (for example, number of doses per campaign, and affordability).
 Information related to clinical aspects will include: safety and reactogenicity, immunogenicity (immune response, mechanism of protection) and efficacy (prevention of disease, speed of onset of immunity), the number of administrations and schedule (multiple, time between doses), the route of administration, durability of protection (lifetime or time-limited), and whether co-administration with other vaccines (and potential interference) is anticipated.
 The safety, immunogenicity and efficacy of the vaccine candidate will be documented in animals first, then in humans.

-Lee and Burke, Vaccine2010, FDA Guidance and UK MRC guidance.
+There are multiple sources for general guidance on preparation of a TPP, which include Lee and Burke, Vaccine2010, FDA Guidance and UK MRC guidance.
 For guidance with more specificity for TB vaccines it is suggested to review the package insert for commercial BCG (BCG SSI, BCG SII and BCG Tice) and the WHO PPC for New TB Vaccines.

 Key for the characterisation of the drug substance are assays to measure its identity, potency, purity, and stability.
 These assays require specific development and depend on the type of vaccine, for example a TB subunit vaccine will require a different assay for identity than a recombinant BCG.
 Identification and expression of the substance often includes gel electrophoresis, western-blot, or Enzyme Linked Immunosorbent Assay (ELISA) for a protein, and Polymerase Chain Reaction (PCR) for recombinant DNA.
 Potency could be bacterial viability (colony-forming unit) for a recombinant BCG, coupled to a marker assay for an immunological relevant effect representing protection.
-For a subunit vaccine it could be the concentration linked to a protective immunological effect, and for a viral vectored vaccine it would be titre linked to a similar output.
+For a subunit vaccine it could be the concentration linked to a protective immunological effect, and for a viral vectored vaccine it would be titre linked to a similar immunological output.
 For TB vaccines, T-cell epitopes and associated responses can be evaluated as markers for immunogenicity and potency.
-Examples include- antigenspecific stimulation of Interferon gamma production, measured by ELISpot, other cytokines, specific T-cell populations such as polyfunctional T-cells.
+Examples include- antigen specific stimulation of Interferon gamma production, measured by ELISpot, other cytokines, specific T-cell populations such as polyfunctional T-cells.
 Purity assays measure contaminants that originate from the expression system and culture medium used, such as host cell protein, host cell DNA, endotoxin or serum components, or from the process conditions used, e.g. detergents (Triton) or DNAse (benzonase).

-The following guidelines on quality control of vaccine development provide further information: ICH Q8 Pharmaceutical Development, August 2009 (ICH Q8), ICH Q11 Development and Manufacture of Drug Substances (chemical entities and biotechnological/biological entities), May 2012 (ICH Q11) and ICH Q2, Validation of Analytical Procedures: Text and Methodology, nov 2005 (ICH Q2).
+The following guidelines on quality control of vaccine development provide further information: ICH Q8 Pharmaceutical Development, August 2009 (ICH Q8), ICH Q11 Development and Manufacture of Drug Substances (chemical entities and biotechnological/biological entities), May 2012 (ICH Q11) and ICH Q2, Validation of Analytical Procedures: Text and Methodology, Nov.
+2005 (ICH Q2).

 The criteria to select the production technology, beside in-house knowledge and experience, should be the target quality and quantity of the vaccine to be produced.
 It will influence the decision for the biological expression system and associated target production process that can deliver the target product criteria.
 Different production processes can be evaluated for suitability with a non-standardised monitoring of product quantity and quality (research quality).
 The most critical step is the selection of the biological expression system, as it determines the upstream part of the process and quality features of the product.